AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ### Creating a database

-When using the pymongo client, the creation of a database is automatic when referenced.
+When using the `pymongo` client, the creation of a database is automatic when referenced.
 No specific api calls to create a database are required, if a database already exists, a reference to the database is returned.

->**Note:**: That the creation of databases and collections are lazy, meaning they will not be created until a document is inserted into a collection.
+>**Note:**: That the creation of databases and containers are lazy, meaning they will not be created until a document is inserted into a collection.

 ```python
 db = client.cosmic_works